firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

 In this case, you can use the `execute_stream` cursor method to fetch results in chunks.

 .. note::
-    The `execute_stream` method is not supported for asynchronous queries.
-It can only be used with synchronous queries.
+    The `execute_stream` method is not supported with :ref:`connecting_and_queries:Server-side asynchronous query execution`.
+It can only be used with regular queries.

 .. note::
     If you enable result streaming, the query execution might finish successfully, but the actual error might be returned while iterating the rows.